 Immersive elements are great for UX as well.
 If you have an interactive design, users will probably stick around longer to explore it.
 If you can afford it, this is also a great way for e-commerce websites to showcase their products-it brings your clients closer to the actual feeling of what they want to buy.

 Minimalism for website design means the simplest navigation possible.
 Every element that you have on your page needs to have a functional purpose.
 The less effort a visitor has to make to browse your page, the more they will explore and get immersed in your content.

 With minimalist websites, imagery might be the most important feature.
 Striking, high-quality photos with the bare minimum of text have become a recipe for success.
-However, you need to make sure that the image you pick is highly representative of you and sends a strong message.
+However, it would be best to make sure that the image you pick represents you and sends a strong message.

 We're talking about futuristic color schemes - bright colors, neon, hot pink, you name it.
 Why?
 To glow and add pizzazz!
 This kind of design jumps off your screen.
 It's seen as courageous and extravagant.
 If you're looking for something that people will remember you by, this is it.

 One element that stands out with this trend is using Duotone's designs.
 These areas, the name suggests - photographs in only 2 tones - usually popping, bright, color opposites.
 This can transform any picture into the branding of your company.

 As with the dark theme mode, this is an interesting trend to keep an eye on.
 You could even combine a darker background with bright, neon colors - and make use of the contrast created.

 Negative space - or white space (it could be in any color) - is a clear, unused space that contains no elements.
 It's an effortless way to frame something that needs to pop up and be the focus.